 Bruxism involves unusual and frequent tension in your jaw, which can cause jaw pain in several ways: by causing unaccustomed wear, by shifting the alignment of your teeth and jaw, or simply by fatiguing the muscles themselves.
 Unfortunately, bruxing is an unconscious habit—so it isn’t usually something you can just decide to stop doing.

-At Sherman Oaks, Dr. Lydia Sosenko is our resident expert on TMJ in Naperville.
-She can offer treatment for bruxism to resolve TMJ.
-Her options include numerous therapies to relieve jaw pain, as well as techniques and exercises to return the jaw to its proper alignment for the protection of both the teeth and the joints.
+At Sherman Oaks, Dr. Bryan Weyneth is our resident expert on TMJ in Naperville.
+He can offer treatment for bruxism to resolve TMJ.
+His options include numerous therapies to relieve jaw pain, as well as techniques and exercises to return the jaw to its proper alignment for the protection of both the teeth and the joints.
 Contact Sherman Oaks today to find out more about our TMJ and bruxism treatments.